AlessandroSangiuliano/Uros/README.md

 ../kernel/configure  --host=i586-linux --target=i586-linux --build=i586-linux --enable-elf --enable-libmach --enable-linuxdev --prefix=/usr/local/xmach
 ```

-you will have to alter the Makeconf, or copy the one from 'updated-conf'
+you will have to alter the Makeconf, or copy the one from 'updated-conf' for now, i will fix this as soon as possible.

 building Lites is very similar:
 ```bash